 Sometimes, it’s helpful to have an outsider’s perspective on what’s happening in your relationship.
 Also, a teen counselor can coach both of you on better ways to improve your communication.

 Summertime is not just a time to relax and have fun.
 It can also be an excellent time to become closer with your teen and improve your relationship.

 If you encounter roadblocks or dead-ends, consider getting additional help through teen counseling to learn more about how we can help.
 At Suffolk DBT, you can find an expert therapist for teens that is committed to supporting your family and your unique needs.
-Reach out to us today, or visit here to learn more about how we can help.
+Reach out to us today, or visit our page on teen counseling to learn more about how we can help.